India's Atomberg Technologies raises $86 million in fresh funding

+"With this round of fundraising, our focus is on enhancing product development and improving our product suite," Chief Executive Manoj Meena said in a statement.

+Atomberg did not immediately respond to Reuters' request for comment on its current valuation.

-Trifecta Capital, along with existing investors Jungle Ventures Pte Ltd and Inflexor Ventures LLP also participated in the funding round via a mix of primary and secondary issuances, the company said.
+Trifecta Capital, along with existing investors Jungle Ventures Pte Ltd and Inflexor Ventures LLP, also participated in the Series C round via a mix of primary and secondary issuances, the company said.

+Atomberg, which competes with Havells India Ltd HVEL.NS and Crompton Greaves Consumer Electricals Ltd CROP.NS in its mainstay product - fans - reached a record revenue of 1 billion rupees ($12.23 million) in March, Chief Business Officer Arindam Paul said in a tweet.

 ((Manvi.Pant@thomsonreuters.com;))